greyyT/thesis/demo/slides.md

 Thank you for your time.
 I'm here to answer any questions about implementation, research methodology, or how we can help you find your hidden talent.
 -->

 ---

+# The End

+Thank you for your attention!

+---